cyberrangecz/docs/docs/user-guide-advanced/sandboxes/sandbox-topology/topology-definition.md

 ### provider

-The provider attribute in a Topology Definition should always have value `OpenStack` for OpenStack definitions.
+The provider attribute in a Topology Definition should always have the value `OpenStack` for OpenStack definitions.

 ### name